func-i/Funci_from_OS/_posts/2015-06-18-junior-development.md

 ### 20 min rule

 This brings us to the **20 min** rule.
 In our dev shop we have a rule that if you're completely stuck for more than 20 mins, you ask for help.
 Even if it's just for a second opinion, or to talk your problem out.
-After 20 mins, you get help and then get blocked or frustrated for an extended period of time.
+After 20 mins, you get help rather than get blocked or frustrated for an extended period of time.

-This promotes discussion, it catches hacky solutions early, and it gives juniors and opportunity to learn from more experienced developers as often as possible.
+This promotes discussion, it catches hacky solutions early, and it gives juniors an opportunity to learn from more experienced developers as often as possible.

 ### Make mistakes

-If a Junior Dev wants to implement a solution that I know will not work (I have the benefit of experience which helps me see 3 steps ahead of them while coding), I talk to them about it and hint at potential problems, but they still want to go ahead with their implementation.
+If a Junior Dev wants to implement a solution that I know will not work (I have the benefit of experience), I talk to them about it and hint at potential problems, if they still want to go ahead with their implementation.
 I let them!

 The benefit of them learning from their mistakes is tremendous, that's how I learned.
 Of course this is a controlled process so I can peel them back when the time is right, but they are better for it in the end.
-They touched the stove!

 ## Intermediates